 The Montessori Classroom Environment

 Our spacious classroom is carefully designed to provide an environment where children feel enticed to explore and learn.
 Offering a uniquely hands-on approach to learning, the Montessori environment inspires freedom of movement.
-Students are inspired to discover abstract concepts through hands on, concrete experiences.
-This love of learning is carried into all areas of academics and promotes accelerated advancement.
+Students are inspired to discover abstract concepts through concrete experiences.
+This approach fosters a love for learning that is carried into all areas of academics, promoting accelerated advancement.